compTAG/t4ds-teaching/_posts/2023-04-14-logistics.md

 - schedule
 ---

+## T4DS Event Advertising

+We advertised the event to math, statistics, and computer science departments throughout the region.
+This included direct communication with all colleges and universities in Montana
+(including community and tribal colleges), and the flagship institutions in neighboring states (NDSU, UND, U of Idaho, Boise State, U of Wyoming).
+We also targeted large email chains and slack groups involving diverse departments throughout the country.
+These included ASA sections, Berkeley Data Science, cg-announce, WiML, WinCompTop, and others.
+Our advertising was mostly
+successful, although we perhaps should've advertised more thoroughly in person to MSU students, as well as to Montana colleges and universities more broadly.

 ## T4DS Event Schedule

 The following table contains the rough schedule used during the T4DS workshop.
 In general, the timing of each tutorial seemed sufficient to build onto susequent tutorials.
 We supplemented sessions with office hours to clear issues in understanding, and answered additional questions from participants during breaks.
+We found that it was especially helpful

 | Date        | Time        | Event       |
 | ----------- | ----------- | ----------- |